 This is obviously going to cost you a little extra when purchasing another coil however it’s worth it.
 I personally purchased the Nel Tornado coil for my X-Terra and I found it to be fantastic and very effective.
 Minelab call this interchangeable coil technology V-Flex.

 X-Terra 705 boasts automatic ground balance, tracked ground balance and manual ground balance allowing you to fine-tune your hunt.
 Simply pumping the machine up and down with the ground balance selected will set the machine to the best settings, then by selecting tracked it will constantly track the ground beneath you.
 It’s worth noting that when you locate a target it’s worth switching off the auto tracking until you continue your hunt.

 Pinpoint mode, when selected will allow you to accurately determine where the item is in the hole.
 I found the sweet spot to be just in front of the centre of the coil.
 It gives a great readout on the LED screen as well.

 There is adjustable Iron mask featured on the detector also, allowing you to pick up good targets while they are next to trash targets.

 The metal detector is packed with features and too many to mention.
-You can change tones to your preference, there’s built in volume control and sensitivity adjustments to name just a few.
+You can change tones to your preference, there are built-in volume control and sensitivity adjustments to name just a few.

 X-Terra 705 is one of Minelab’s most popular machines and there’s a reason for this.
 Consistent good performance, the simplicity of use (once you figure out the buttons) and the power of detectors twice the price.
-Minelab are one of the leading brands in the Metal detecting world and it’s machines like the 705 that make sure of this.
+Minelab is one of the leading brands in the Metal detecting world and its machines like the 705 that make sure of this.

 I used the X-Terra for 3 years with not one single problem.
-It can be used by beginners and professionals like.
-In my finds alone with this machine i’ve paid for it ten fold.
+It can be used by beginners and professionals alike.
+In my finds alone with this machine, I paid for it threefold.
 Don’t take my word for it try it for yourself.

 Minelab X-Terra 705 Price Guide